 12. LIMITED LIABILITY: the goods and services incidental to their sale described in this proposal are sold subject only to such warranties as are made by manufacturers of the goods.
 Seller will cooperate with Purchaser in obtaining adjustments from manufacturers for a breach of any such manufacturer's warranty.
-However, Seller neither guarantees nor warrants that the manufacturer will comply with the terms of its warranty; and Seller does not adopt, guarantee or warranty that the manufacturer will comply with its obligations.
-Seller shall not be liable for defects in, or loss to the goods sold, or caused by the goods sold.
+However, Seller neither guarantees nor warrants that the manufacturer will comply with the terms of its warranty; and Seller does not adopt, guarantee or warranty that the manufacturer will comply with the terms of its warranty; and Seller does sold, or caused by the goods sold.
 SELLER HEREBY DISCLAIMS ALL WARRANTIES, EXPRESSED OR IMPLIED, INCLUDING WITHOUT LIMITATION, IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE AND SELLER SHALL NOT BE LIABLE FOR ANY ACTUAL, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES TO PURCASER OR TO ANY THIRD PARTY AS A CONSEQUENCE OF THE ALLEGED BREACH OF ANY SUCH WARRANTY.
 Purchaser agrees to indemnify and hold harmless Seller and its agents and employees of and from any claims for damage of loss due to damage or injury caused by the goods after delivery to Purchaser.